Jouffluu/CV/CV.md

 ---

-## Conferences & Presentations

-- **Poster Presentation:** "Protein-Lipid Interactions in Biological Membranes" at the Computational Chemistry Symposium, Berlin, 202X.

----

 ## Projects

 ### **Molecular Modeling of Membrane Proteins**

 - Developed and executed simulations using Martini coarse-grained force fields.
-- Investigated the dynamic behavior of membrane proteins within lipid bilayers.
+- Investigated the dynamic behavior of membrane proteins within lipid bilayers in plant membrane.

 ### **Protein-Lipid Interaction Analysis**

 - Analyzed interactions between membrane proteins and diverse lipid compositions.
 - Explored the effects of lipid diversity on protein function and stability.

----

-## Certifications

-- **Advanced Molecular Dynamics Techniques Workshop**

 ---